A complete guide to finding the right ethical outdoor clothing and making your time outside more sustainable

-The bluesign® certification is a strict criterion used for businesses who put a strong emphasis on people, the environment and resources.
+The Bluesign® certification is a strict criterion used for businesses who put a strong emphasis on people, the environment and resources.
 It works at all stages of the production and supply chain to make sure the processes, chemicals and materials are safe for the environment, workers and for the end customers.
-It’s sometimes called bluesign® approved or bluesign® certified.
+Product materials will sometimes be called Bluesign® approved or Bluesign® certified.

 Fair Trade Certified™